mikeroyal/Apple-Silicon-Guide/README.md

 [OpenShift Hive](https://github.com/openshift/hive) is an operator which runs as a service on top of Kubernetes/OpenShift.
 The Hive service can be used to provision and perform initial configuration of OpenShift 4 clusters.

-# Running Linux on the M1
+# Running Linux on the Apple Silicon
 [Back to the Top](https://github.com/mikeroyal/Apple-Silicon-Guide#table-of-contents)

 ### Developer Quick Links